MicrosoftDocs/connected-spaces/articles/web-app-navigation.md

 # Find your way around the Dynamics 365 Connected Store (public preview) web app

-The Microsoft Dynamics 365 Connected Store (public preview) web app includes a left navigation pane that you can use to access the various pages in the app.
+The Microsoft Dynamics 365 Connected Store (public preview) web app includes a left navigation pane that you can use to access the pages in the app.

 ![Left navigation pane](media/navigation.PNG "Left navigation pane")